irinanita/django_authentication/README.md

 2. in `views.py` create the view that will render that file
 3. in `urls.py`: `from accounts.views import index`
     in url patterns `url(r'^$',index)`

+`Reverse` allows us to pass the name of the url instead of the view name

+`from django.contrib import messages` then we need to update our `settings.py` file and add `MESSAGE_STORAGE = "django.contrib.messages.storage.session.SessionStorage"`